How The White Stripes' Seven Nation Army became an iconic sports anthem

 Why are the White Stripes going to Wichita?

-As for Wichita, which is referenced in the last verse of the song, Jack White hadn't visited the Kansas location at the time, but it was a metaphor for escaping the pressures of fame and forgetting about his past life, swapping it for a simple one where he works on the land.
-Of course, by the end of the track, we know it's merely a fleeting thought as the rocker tells himself to face his destiny and "Go back home"
+Jack White hadn't visited the Kansas location at the time he wrote the song, but Wichita, which is referenced in the last verse of the anthem, was a metaphor for escaping the pressures of fame and forgetting about his past life, swapping it out for a simple one where he works on the land.
+Of course, by the end of the track, we know it's merely a fleeting thought as the rocker resolves to face his destiny and "Go back home".

 Get the full lyrics to Seven Nation army here